hydpy-dev/hydpy/hydpy/docs/rst/configuration.rst

 The binary |numpy| file `a_coefficients_explicit_lobatto_sequence.npy` provides the Runge-Kutta coefficients required by models subclassed from
-|ModelELS|.
+|ELSModel|.
 ToDo: use a platfrom-independent file format.

 The XML schema file `HydPyConfigBase.xsd` is automatically generated based on its template file `HydPyConfigBase.xsdt`, and defines the required and possible